 In the telemedicine service, only every third control of the diabetic foot ulcers takes place at the hospital, and the two remaining consultations take place at home.
-A municipal nurse specialised in complex foot ulcers, treats the patient’s ulcer at home and sends pictures of the ulcer to an electronic journal.
+A municipal nurse specialised in complex foot ulcers treats the patient’s ulcer at home and sends pictures of the ulcer to an electronic journal.
 Afterwards, specialists from the centre for ulcers at the hospital can view the pictures in the journal and guide and supervise continued care and treatment.
 As a result, the patient does not have to come to the hospital as often as previously.

-When launching telemedicine consultations for foot ulcers, in which the images of the ulcers combined with manual measures of the size of the ulcer essential for the treatment, the idea emerged to develop a special camera that combines regular images with 3D technology to provide more comprehensive data about both size and depth of the ulcers.
-Consequently, the PhD project launched a side project to develop a prototype of a 3D camera collaboration with a local company.
+When launching telemedicine consultations for foot ulcers, in which the images of the ulcers combined with manual measures of the size of the ulcer are essential for the treatment, the idea emerged to develop a special camera that combines regular images with 3D technology to provide more comprehensive data about both size and depth of the ulcers.
+Consequently, the PhD project launched a side project to develop a prototype of a 3D camera in collaboration with a local company.

 The goal of the PhD study was to determine whether a telemedicine service for monitoring diabetic foot ulcers could be a valuable alternative to conventional treatment.
 The study also examined the development in amputations in patients with both diabetes and other causes of amputation as a surrogate marker of the effects of the diabetic foot ulcers.

-The study showed that the treatment of diabetes patients with complex foot ulcers in the Region of Southern Denmark has been improved in recent years, as shown by a reduction in the number of amputations.
+The study showed that the treatment of diabetes patients with complex foot ulcers in the Region of Southern Denmark has improved in recent years, as shown by a reduction in the number of amputations.

 Telemedicine as a monitoring method did not show a significant change compared to conventional treatment when measured by amputations and healing rate.
-On the contrary, there was a higher mortality rate for patients whose ulcers were monitored in the telemedicine service.
-We don’t know the reason for this finding but a possible explanation is that many diabetes patients also have many other complications besides foot ulcers, and that the lack of hospital visits to have the ulcers checked meant that these complications were not discovered and taken care of in the early stages.
+On the contrary, there was a higher mortality rate for patients whose ulcers were monitored with the telemedicine service.
+We do not know the reason for this finding but a possible explanation is that many diabetes patients also have many other complications besides foot ulcers, and that the lack of hospital visits to have the ulcers checked meant that these complications were not discovered and taken care of in the early stages.

-The 3D camera prototype provided high accuracy in relation to measuring the size and surface of foot ulcer and proved to be a useful method to document development or healing of the foot ulcer, especially as a tool to improve the telemedicine service.
+The 3D camera prototype provided high accuracy in relation to measuring the size and surface of foot ulcers and proved to be a useful method to document development or healing of the foot ulcer, especially as a tool to improve the telemedicine service.

 The company Teccluster is still working on developing a market-ready version of the camera, which has been evaluated in a PhD study validating the clinical effects and the potential of introducing the technology into the ulcer treatment at the hospital.